mdn/content/files/en-us/web/css/css_anchor_positioning/using/index.md

 Let's look at the inset property positioning declarations in more detail:

-- `inset-block-start: anchor(end)`: This set the positioned element's block start edge to the position of the anchor's block end edge along the block axis, calculated using the `anchor(end)` function.
+- `inset-block-start: anchor(end)`: This sets the positioned element's block start edge to the position of the anchor's block end edge along the block axis, calculated using the `anchor(end)` function.
-- `inset-inline-start: anchor(self-end)`: This set the positioned element's inline start edge to the anchor's inline end edge along the inline axis, calculated using the `anchor(self-end)` function.
+- `inset-inline-start: anchor(self-end)`: This sets the positioned element's inline start edge to the anchor's inline end edge along the inline axis, calculated using the `anchor(self-end)` function.

 This gives us the following result:

 {{ EmbedLiveSample("Using individual inset values, via `anchor()`", "100%", "250") }}

 The positioned element is `5px` below and `5px` to the right of the anchor element.
-If you scroll the document up and down, the positioned element maintains its position relative to the anchor element, as it is fixed to the anchor element, not the viewport.
+If you scroll the document up and down, the positioned element maintains its position relative to the anchor element — it is fixed to the anchor element, not the viewport.

 ### Setting an `inset-area`

 The {{cssxref("inset-area")}} property provides an alternative to the `anchor()` function for positioning elements relative to anchors.
 The `inset-area` property works on the concept of a 3x3 grid of tiles, with the anchor element being the center tile.
-The `inset-area` property can be used to position the anchor positioned element in any of the nine tiles, or have it span across two, or three tiles.
+The `inset-area` property can be used to position the anchor positioned element in any of the nine tiles, or have it span across two or three tiles.

 ![The inset-area grid, as described below](inset-area.png)